hassan-ak/bootcamp2020c38/README.md

 - [Trigger netlify build on changes in contentful](https://www.contentful.com/developers/docs/tutorials/general/automate-site-builds-with-webhooks)
 - [Deployed URL](https://quizzical-shannon-7cc5d5.netlify.app/)

+Gatsby Blog Site
+- Blog Site in Gatsby with dynamic page generation of each post on build time.
+Integrated with netlify and auto build on commit plus integrated with contentful so as changes will be published in contentful it will trigger build on netlify

 # Step25 Mongodb Mongoose Crud Node
 - Mongodb Database with Mongoose library, Setup a Collection, and Create an Index with Node.js